Don't Call Us Dead

 “I want this to be one of the books that continues to break down all kinds of barriers regarding poetry.
 I absolutely believe this is one of the most important books I've ever had the chance to sell.” — Hans Weyandt, Milkweed Books, Minneapolis, MN

-“Danez Smith is a keen observer of the human condition and his words express, with urgency, the need to understand one another.
-I loved this collection, and I'm so glad that this born-and-bred St. Paul poet is getting the recognition his talents so richly deserve.” — Matt Kelliher, SubText Books, St. Paul, MN
+“Danez Smith is a keen observer of the human condition and their words express, with urgency, the need to understand one another.
+I loved this collection, and I'm so glad that this born-and-bred St. Paul poet is getting the recognition their talents so richly deserve.” — Matt Kelliher, SubText Books, St. Paul, MN

 “Don't Call Us Dead is an act of redemption; a singular voice ‘in search of a new God.’
 Each poem extends a hand, goes out of its way to make clear that black people are more than their pain.
 With terror and humor, healing and blood, Danez Smith has written a first book of prayers for their people, our country and this moment.” — Colin McDonald, Seminary Co-op, Chicago, IL